-- 120 grams (1 cup) mixed seeds, ground (I use 30gram each – sunflower, sesame, pumpkin and flax seeds).
+- 120 g mixed seeds (1 cup) ground (I use 30g each – sunflower, sesame, pumpkin and flax seeds).
 See tip below.

 - 1 clove garlic

-- ½ teaspoon ground cayenne pepper or paprika.
-The cayenne really doesn’t contribute any heat in this cracker though is great for the circulation and digestion, so give it a try.
+- ½ tsp cayenne pepper -this doesn’t contribute any heat in this cracker though is great for the circulation and digestion, so give it a try.

-Preheat the oven to 170℃ and line a large biscuit tray with baking paper.
+- Preheat the oven to 170℃/340°F and line a large biscuit tray with baking paper.

 - Cool on the tray (they will harden as they cool) then put in an airtight container for up to a week (if they last that long!)

 - You can freeze these either uncooked and cut and bake as needed or once baked in snap lock bags or airtight containers.

 Gluten and grain-freeSubstitute the spelt flour with buckwheat flour.